-At March 31, 2006, CERC had accrued \$14 million for remediation of these Minnesota sites.
-At March 31, 2006, the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
+At September 30, 2006, CERC had accrued \$14 million for remediation of these Minnesota sites.
+At September 30, 2006, the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
 The cost estimates are based on studies of a site or industry average costs for remediation of sites of similar size.
 The actual remediation costs will be dependent upon the number of sites to be remediated, the participation of other potentially responsible parties (PRP), if any, and the remediation methods used.
 CERC has utilized an environmental expense tracker mechanism in its rates in Minnesota to recover estimated costs in excess of insurance recovery.
-As of March 31, 2006, CERC has collected \$13 million from insurance companies and rate payers to be used for future environmental
+As of September 30, 2006, CERC has collected \$13 million from insurance companies and rate payers to be used for future environmental remediation.

 In addition to the Minnesota sites, the United States Environmental Protection Agency and other regulators have investigated MGP sites that were owned or operated by CERC or may have been owned by one of its former affiliates.
-CERC has been named as a defendant in two lawsuits filed in United States District Court, District of Maine and Middle District of Florida, Jacksonville Division under which contribution is sought by private parties for the cost to remediate former MGP sites based on the previous ownership of such sites by former affiliates of CERC or its divisions.
+CERC has been named as a defendant in two lawsuits, one filed in United States District Court, District of Maine and the other filed in Middle District of Florida, Jacksonville Division, under which contribution is sought by private parties for the cost to remediate former MGP sites based on the previous ownership of such sites by former affiliates of CERC or its divisions.
 CERC has also been identified as a PRP by the State of Maine for a site that is the subject of one of the lawsuits.
-In March 2005, the court considering the other suit for contribution granted CERC's motion to dismiss on the grounds that CERC was not an "operator" of the site as had been alleged.
-The plaintiff in that case has filed an appeal of the court's dismissal of CERC.
+In March 2005, the federal district court considering the suit for contribution in Florida granted CERC's motion to dismiss on the grounds that CERC was not an "operator" of the site as had been alleged.
+In October 2006, the 11th Circuit Court of Appeals affirmed the district court's dismissal.
+In June 2006, the federal district court in Maine that is considering the other suit ruled that the current owner of the site is responsible for site remediation but that an additional evidentiary hearing is required to determine if other potentially responsible parties, including CERC, would have to contribute to that remediation.
 The Company is investigating details regarding these sites and the range of environmental expenditures for potential remediation.
 However, CERC believes it is not liable as a former owner or operator of those sites under the Comprehensive Environmental, Response, Compensation and Liability Act of 1980, as amended, and applicable state statutes, and is vigorously contesting those suits and its designation as a PRP.